 A leader in affordable housing

 Housing Up is recognized as a leading nonprofit affordable housing developer in the District of Columbia.
-Since 2010, we have developed or preserved 426 units of housing for low-income families, all of whom have incomes below 60% of the area median income (AMI).
-Fifty-four of our units house families with incomes below 30% of AMI.
-We currently have 369 units in our development pipeline.
+Since 2010, we have developed or preserved 542 units of housing for low-income families, all of whom have incomes below 60% of the area median income (AMI).
+We currently have 445 units in our development pipeline.

 In addition to our current portfolio, we plan to add several hundred units of affordable housing to DC’s housing stock over the next few years.
 We are committed to building safe, vibrant communities by providing mixed-income affordable housing with resident services.